Last updated: March 5th, 2018

 How Much Life Insurance Do You Need?

-The first number you should put in the equation is debts and final expenses.
-The primary goal of your life insurance is to give your loved ones the money that they need if you were to pass away.
-Before you buy life insurance, add up your mortgage, business loans, student debts, and any other major expenses.
-Make sure your policy is large enough to coverage all of those bills without leaving any of it to your family.
+There are several factors to consider in how much money your family will need when you pass away.
+The first numbers to consider are current debts and an estimation of final expenses because the first goal of life insurance is to cover your liabilities so that they aren’t left as burdens to your family.
+Add up your mortgage, business loans, student debts, and any other major expenses.
+Make sure your policy is large enough to cover all of those bills without leaving any of it to your family.

 The last number you should add is any funeral bills or expenses.
-The average funeral costs $10,000, which can be difficult for a family to cover.
-Your life insurance should give your loved ones the money they need to pay for your burial without emptying their savings account.
+The average funeral costs $10,000.
+Most people don’t have that kind of money around to spend on funeral expenses.
+Your life insurance should cover the amount your family will need to pay for your burial without emptying the savings account.

 How Much Do Riders Cost?

-Compare rates for life insurance using our quote tool on this page, or contact us to discuss quotes, answer your questions or apply for life insurance at 888-552-6159.
+Use the quote tool on this page to compare life insurance, or contact us to discuss quotes, answer your questions or apply for life insurance at 888-552-6159.